lmzh123/CarND-Path-Planning-Project/README.md

   ptsy[i] = (shift_x*sin(0-ref_yaw)+shift_y*cos(0-ref_yaw));
 }
 ```
-With this points a spline function is generated.
-This acts as an equation where according to a given x position the function returns the y coordinate  of the trajectory.
-Using this the last step is to generate 50 points using the reference velocity at which we want to travel and the delta time of our simulator (0.02s).
-Moreover as we are working in miles per hour these velocities have to be transformed from meters per second.
-Finally each x coordinate is incrementaly calculated and its corresponding y coordinate using the spline function.
+With these points a spline function is generated.
+This function acts as an equation where according to a given x position the function returns the y coordinate  of the trajectory.
+Using the reference velocity at which we want to travel and the delta time of our simulator (0.02s) we generate the rest of the points of the trajectory which will always be of 50.

 ```
 // Calculate how to break up spline points so that we travel at our desired reference velocity